handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 const columnSortingPluginInstance = handsontableInstance.getPlugin('columnSorting');

 columnSortingPluginInstance.sort(
-  // sort rows by the first column, in ascending order {
+  // sort data by the first column, in ascending order {
     column: 0,
-    sortOrder: 'asc',
+    sortOrder: 'asc', // for descending order, use `'desc'` },
-  },
 );
 ```